 The laboratory is funded by the Department of Biotechnology, Government of India; Department of Science and Technology, Government of India; Wellcome Trust-DBT India Alliance; Science & Engineering Research Board, Department of Science & Technology, Government of India; Research Council of Norway (GLOBVAC); and USAID via Microbicide and ADVANCE grants.

 The HVTR laboratory is based at the THSTI NCR Biotech Science Cluster in Faridabad, Haryana, India.
-The principal investigators at the HVTR laboratory are:
+The investigators at the HVTR laboratory are:

 - Jayanta Bhattacharya, Director, IAVI